SCPR/kpcc-data-team/data/kpcc-officer-involved/README.md

     * TRUE: Person's toxicology showed signs of drug or alcohol use, or person admitted to drug use.

 * **officer_self_defense** (boolean):
-    * FALSE: Officer not defending him or herself in shooting
+    * FALSE: Officer not defending him or herself in shooting, according to district attorney summary letters.
-    * TRUE: Officer was defending him or herself in shooting
+    * TRUE: Officer was defending him or herself in shooting, according to district attorney summary letters.

 * **officer_defense_of_civillians** (boolean):
-    * FALSE: Officer not defending a civilian in shooting
+    * FALSE: Officer not defending a civilian in shooting, according to district attorney summary letters.
-    * TRUE: Officer was defending a civilian or civilians in shooting
+    * TRUE: Officer was defending a civilian or civilians in shooting, according to district attorney summary letters.

 * **officer_defense_of_officers** (boolean):
-    * FALSE: Officer not defending a law enforcement officer in shooting
+    * FALSE: Officer not defending a law enforcement officer in shooting, according to district attorney summary letters.
-    * TRUE: Officer was defending another law enforcement officer or officers in shooting
+    * TRUE: Officer was defending another law enforcement officer or officers in shooting, according to district attorney summary letters.

 Authors and Contributors
 ========================